griffithlab/rnabio.org/_posts/0008-08-01-TCR_BCR_analysis.md

 [1] "Number of rows in scRep obj after filtering: 2596"
 ```

-We can compare the number of clonotypes scReportoire calls compred to cellranger.
+We can compare the number of clonotypes scRepertoire calls compred to cellranger.

 ``` R
 nrow(Rep1_ICB_clonotype_counts)